 The watch is powered by in-house caliber MR02 which has a flat hairspring and free-sprung balance wheel that beats at 3Hz.
 The manually wound mechanical movement consists of 178 total components (including 17-jewels) and a power reserve good for 108-hours.
 Notably, the escape wheel and lever for the tourbillon are in silicon (which are easy to see thanks to their bright purple and blue color).

 (Editor’s note: the movement was developed when Tec Ebauches and Manufacture Royale were the same company.
 The companies still work together closely, and share the same building, however, they are now separate entities.
 When Manufacture Royale was purchased by their current owners they retained the patent and intellectual property for caliber MR02.)

 The mainplate is made of brass that has been rhodium plated, hand chamfered, polished and decorated with a sunray Côtes de Genève motif – all visible through the see-through caseback.

 Please note that one of the models (pictured) features a fully skeletonized movement, skeletonized hands and a more complicated flying tourbillon, which in this case is supported underneath, but with no support bridge on the top.

 Each model is paired with a handcrafted, rolled-edge alligator strap with a buckle that matches the case.
-Starting price is $52,000 in steel, which is a relatively good value considering the complicated hand finished tourbillon movement inside.
+The starting price is $52,000 in steel, which is a relatively good value considering the complicated hand-finished tourbillon movement inside.
 For more, visit Manufacture Royale.